AndroidPatch/APatchDocs/docs/en/what-is-apatch.md

 # What is AndroidPatch(APatch)?

-AndroidPatch(APatch) is a new Root solution based on Android Kernel, it can works in Kernel mode, and grant the root permission for user namespace applications in kernel namespace directly.
+AndroidPatch(APatch) is a new Root solution based on Android Kernel, it can works in Kernel mode, and grant the root permission for user space applications in kernel space directly.

 ## Features